Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Shock-Entropy Wave Interaction \cite{CWSo}}

 In this test case a moving shock wave with Mach number 3 interacts with sinusoidal density profile.
 The domain is [$0,\,\,10$].
 The initial conditions are given as

 Final time is 1.8.
-Number of nodes used are 1000 and CFL number is 0.4.
-This test case involve both shock wave and smooth profile.
-MRSU solution (represented by star) is compared with reference solution (solid line).
+Number of nodes used is 1000 and CFL number is 0.4.
+This test case involves both shock wave and smooth profile.
+MRSU solution (represented by *) is compared with reference solution (solid line).